 Casual City Clothes

 A Tromso trip is, however, not all about being out in nature.
-Tromso is the biggest city in Northern Norway with a vibrant cafe, bar and restaurant life.
+For instance, Tromso is the biggest city in Northern Norway and has a vibrant cafe, bar, and restaurant scene.
 So bring some chic and casual clothes to wear in the city as well.

-- Mosquito repellent (if you are going to Tromso in June – August)
+- Mosquito repellent (if you are going in the mosquito season June – August)